sanuann/schema-standardization/docs/create_new_activity_protocol.md

 but does cover most cases.
 A template of the CSV and how to use the tool can be found [here](https://github.com/sanuann/reproschema-builder)

-Python package to generate JSON-LDs in our schema format. [repo](https://github.com/akeshavan/mindlogger-build-applet)

 ## Manual schema generation

 Fork the project and manually create the jsonld files according to the above directory structure.